You may bring a lawsuit against a person or business in the Small Claims Division.

 - The right to have a jury trial

-- The right to appeal the final decision of the court
+- The right to appeal the final decision of the court to a higher court

 Before the trial starts, either side has the right to remove the case from Small Claims to the General Civil Division of the district court where the case will be heard by a district judge.